Working Through Roadblocks - A Guide for New Programmers

 Searching for Answers

-It's hard to imagine, but there was a time when people had to write software without access to Google or Stack Overflow, or even instant messenger programs and Slack (or IRC).
+It's hard to imagine, but there was a time when people had to write software without access to ChatGPT, Google or Stack Overflow.
+Or even instant messenger programs and Discord/Slack/Teams (or IRC).
 Thankfully, this is not that time.
 You live in the 21st century.
 You have access to the sum of the world's knowledge at your fingertips.
 If you're stuck for more than a few minutes, you should stop spinning your wheels or banging your head against the wall or whatever metaphor seems most appropriate, and start searching for answers using the clues you have at hand.

 NotSureIfGoodProgrammer

-Start by Googling (or you can google with Bing) the error message.
+If that fails, or if it's taking a while to answer, try Googling (or you can google with Bing) the error message.
 There's a reason this, too, has inspired humorous memes and book covers - it works a great deal of the time.
+(It works even better if you previously blogged how you overcame the same error message in the past)

 GooglingTheErrorMessage